rolandtoth/FilterBox/README.md

 Filters the main target, just like if you typed something into the main input.

+### fixTableColumns(table)

+*Parameters: table (DOM element, required)*

+If the main target is a table, this helper function will set the widths of `th` nodes using inline style.

+The purpose is to fix column widths so on filtering their widths will not change (that is, there will be no "jumps").
+Recommended to add it in the `onReady` callback.

+Once added, the widths will be recalculated on each window resize event, and removed only when destroying the FilterBox instance.

 ### focus()

 Moves focus to the main input, which triggers the focus event.

 FilterBox adds `data-filter` attributes to the DOM only when the main input is first focused, so this method can be used to force a full init.

-### update()
+### getFilter()

-Updates the main target and also the attached displays.
+Returns the main input's value.

-### clear()
+### getInput()

-Sets the main input empty and shows all items of the main target.
+Returns the main input DOM element.

+### getInvertFilter()

+Returns the main input's value when in invert mode (strips "!" character).

-### destroy()
+### getTarget()

-Removes the FilterBox instance in question and its event listeners.
+Returns the main target DOM element.

-### updateDisplays()
+### isInvertFilter()

-Updates attached displays' texts, if there's any.
-FilterBox does this automatically but sometimes you may need to use it.
+Returns true when FilterBox is in invert mode.

 ### setZebra()